glfw/glfw/README.md

                    non-primary monitors
  - [Win32] Bugfix: X-axis scroll offsets were inverted
  - [Win32] Bugfix: The Optimus HPG forcing variable was not correctly exported
+ - [Win32] Bugfix: The iconified window state attribute was not always updated
+ - [Win32] Bugfix: Previously focused windows with disabled cursor mode and that had been iconified by Win+D were not visible when restored
+ - [Win32] Bugfix: The virtual cursor jumped unpredictably when entering disabled cursor mode
  - [X11] Added run-time support for systems lacking the XKB extension
  - [X11] Made GLX 1.3 the minimum supported version
  - [X11] Replaced `XRRGetScreenResources` with `XRRGetScreenResourcesCurrent`